CommonAccord/Cmacc-NFP/Doc/NFP/KS/Articles/Form/Articles_01.md

 2.Ti=Registered Office

-2.sec=The address of the Corporation’s initial registered office in the State of Kansas is {Corp.Addr.1,2}.
+2.sec=The address of the Corporation’s initial registered office in the State of Kansas is {RegisteredAgent.Addr.1,2}.

 3.Ti=Resident Agent

-3.sec=The name of the initial resident agent at the above address is {ResidentAgent.Name.Full}.
+3.sec=The name of the initial resident agent at the above address is {RegisteredAgent.Name.Full}.

 4.Ti=Purpose